| Title: | Univariate Time Series Forecasting |

 additional parameter. |

-object representing a plotting of the time series and
+The ggplot object representing a plotting of the time series and

 its forecast.